Common Seal / Company Seal (Common / Company / Wax Seal)

 - Clients can choose to receive common seals either already assembled or disassembled for convenience

-- Common seal stickers can be purchased in either red, silver or gold
+- Common seal stickers can be purchased in either red or gold

 - 5 free common seal stickers given for each seal purchase